-This dressing is in the 'salad cream' style – like a lighter version of a bearnaise sauce.
+This dressing is in the ‘salad cream’ style.
 It is delicious drizzled over cos lettuce, steamed asparagus or hot-smoked trout.

 NOTE: As the dressing contains egg, it must be stored in the refrigerator quite quickly after making.
 Store the dressing in the fridge and use within a few days.
-It's best made using a mixing bowl placed on top of a saucepan half-filled with simmering water, or in a double boiler.
 It seems like a bit of a fuss to make, but is actually quite simple, and more forgiving than a mayonnaise.
 It's a nice change from oil and vinegar dressings and you can adjust the sugar/mustard/salt ratio to taste.
 Add fresh herbs from the garden when serving or use a herb vinegar – tarragon vinegar would work well.

 |Mix the vinegar with 3/4 cup of water in a jug or bowl.
 Whisk the egg in a separate bowl until frothy then whisk it into the vinegar mixture a little at a time.|

 Place the bowl over the saucepan, ensuring it is stable, and whisk for about 8-10 minutes, until the mixture starts to thicken slightly.
 Add the butter one piece at a time and whisk until it melts and is fully incorporated into the dressing.
 Stir for another 2 minutes with a wooden spoon; the mixture should have a silky gloss and thinly coat the back of a spoon.
 (If you taste the dressing at this stage it may seem sharp, but will mellow and balance as it chills.
 Adjust seasoning once it has chilled).